rarescosma/mobilize/README.md

 on the phone, I click the "Share" button in Firefox Android, select NextCloud as the destination and upload the page as an `.url` file.

-Then I have this thing running the watcher on the NextCloud data subdirectory.
+Then the watcher watching the NextCloud data subdirectory produces the `.mobi` and `.epub` files that can be synced to the e-reader.